SatherWS/Micro-Cloud/README.md

 ## Project Details
 This GitHub repository contains source code for project management software.
 It's a intranet web application to be used for task delegation, task management, general note taking and more.
 This project is currently a work in progress, in the future this site may be publicly hosted.

-## Change Log
-  * 8/21/2020 Implemented add project modal, currently only creates projects
-  * 8/20/2020 Refactoring dashboard.php currently struggling, code is not very manageable
-  * 8/17/2020 Only the creator of the post is allowed to edit (duh)
-  * 8/17/2020 Improved task editing UI
-  * 8/16/2020 Fixed user invites
-  * 8/16/2020 Almost implemented public and private post editing (re-plan approach)

 ### How to run locally w/ Docker
 1. Learn how to do this